fastapi/fastapi/docs/tutorial/first-steps.md

     * `main`: the file `main.py` (the Python "module").
     * `app`: the object created inside of `main.py` with the line `app = FastAPI()`.
-    * `--debug`: make the server restart after code changes.
+    * `--reload`: make the server restart after code changes.
 Only use for development.

 You will see an output like: